hashtag-squirrel/my-little-snek/README.md

 The game should listen to input without pausing the rest of the game.

 So, the player can see the properties and react appropriately to the needs of the pet, by using the [Pet Functions](#pet-functions) mentioned below.
-The player can also decide to quit the game at any time, which will update the pet in the Google Sheet.
+The player can also decide to quit the game at any time, which will update the pet in the Google Sheets.

 ##### Pet Functions

-The interaction with the pet is needed to manage the properties of the pet and to prevent it from dying.
+Interaction with the pet is needed to manage the properties of the pet and to prevent it from dying.

 The pet has three functions that counteract the three main properties rising, which are:
 1. Feed -> reduces hunger